Skip to content

 Here’s what it looks like in action:

-See how completing one step makes the next one appear?
+Completing one step makes the next one appear.
 That’s visibility automation at work.

-Here’s the catch: hidden steps can’t be completed.
-They’ll sit there, incomplete, forever.
-If you’ve got an automation checking “if step is complete” on a hidden step - it won’t trigger.
-Ever.
-(Unless another rule makes that step visible first.)
+Hidden steps have an internal status of auto-skipped and can’t be completed.
+Any automation checking “if step is complete” on a hidden step won’t trigger - unless another rule makes that step visible first.

-The fix?
 Only create completion-based automations for steps users can actually see.
-Need a quick workaround?
-You can manually show or hide steps using the “three dots” menu on any task.
+You can also manually show or hide steps using the three-dot menu on any task.

 Hiding tasks by default in a template